 - Conversations can be in alignment with regularly scheduled Performance Management conversations

-- Define what leadership means to you and how you can influence creating a Healthy, Inclusive, and Engaging work environment.
+- Going forward, how can you influence creating a Healthy, Inclusive, and Engaging work environment?